 Create a list of some of the uses that you want your new project (house or building) to fulfill.
 This list could include things like the number of family, guests or employees who would normally be using it, and the types of requirements you have for dining, entertaining, working, solitary activities, and recreation.

-Through work and discussion with us this list may change dramatically, however an initial list to get the ball rolling and open topics for discussion makes our meeting progress more efficiently.
+Through work and discussion with us this list may change, however an initial list to get the ball rolling and open topics for discussion makes our meeting progress more efficiently.
+It’s good to create a “must have” list as well to really focus the conversation on what we absolutely must include in the new project.

 It is important to know in advance what your budget will be.

-It pays to be totally honest and realistic about your budget with your Architect.
+It pays to be totally honest and realistic about your budget with us.
 Designing on paper and working through budget issues in design is always more economical than design changes in the field during construction.

 Open Your Mind

-Having an open mind as design kicks off is the last, but possibly the most important part about getting your money’s worth from your use of a talented Architect.
+Having an open mind as design kicks off is the last but possibly the most important part!

 Architects are trained to creatively design a project that meets your needs, while it reflects your unique requirements and tastes.
-If you are too prescriptive with your Architect, you are not maximizing their talent to create something that is uniquely yours.
+If you are too prescriptive, you are not maximizing our talent and resources to create something that is uniquely yours!